klaviyo-labs/Pet-Party-Planner/README.md

 # Example OAuth App - Pet Party Planner

 The purpose of this application is to provide an example of how you can create and authenticate an app with Klaviyo's OAuth authentication.
-It is intended to help you understand how to successfully set up OAuth with Klaviyo and make calls with our server-side API.
+It is designed to help you understand how to successfully set up OAuth with Klaviyo and make calls with our server-side APIs.

 This app is not designed be used as scaffolding for creating your OAuth app.
 Rather, use this as an educational resource to better understand the OAuth flow.